Rusutsu Resort | A perfect mountain with endless slopes and a variety of conditions | Hokkaido

 On a clear day, you can see magnificent views of Lake Toya and Mt.
 Yotei from the slopes, and you can truly feel that you are in the northern land, which is an incredibly enriching feeling.
 It's not just the skiing that is satisfying, but being surrounded by nature on this mountain also fills your soul

-Three mountains with their own unique charm:
+Three mountains, each with its own unique character:

 A quick guide to the three mountains